 - Be patient with yourself.
 Healing takes time.
 Even when you are giving it your best effort, it still takes time.
 Some days you will feel better, and then on other days you will feel worse again.
 That’s how it goes.
 But little by little, your heart is healing.
 You keep putting one foot in front of the other.
 You hurt, you cry, and then you feel happy, and you laugh…And that’s how life goes.
 After the darkness comes the light.

 - I know, it’s hard under the best of circumstances, and when we are in pain, it seems impossible to connect and sustain our attention.
 Try anyway.
 Your Higher Self will appreciate your effort, and you will find that you are sustained by your Source, even if you think you can’t “get there.”
 The effort is more important than the apparent result.
-Luckily there are so many great guided meditations available on line today, you don’t have to work so hard.
+Luckily there are so many great guided meditations available on line today (including a few of mine), you don’t have to work so hard.
 In fact, this can be a great time to take up the practice, and start to connect more deeply to Who you really Are.
-Pretty cool.
+Which is pretty cool.

 Every crisis contains the seeds for growth and transformation.
 Going through a breakup or divorce is certainly a crisis: painful, common, and growth-promoting.
 The practices suggested here are like tilling, watering, and adding sunlight.
 Do this, and we can grow into something amazing, healthy, strong, and resilient.
 And that is beautiful.